Skip to main content

 }

 The payload gives you everything you need to act: who moved, where they came from, their new role, and the full prospect company context.
-Your CRM integration or automation tool can parse this to create tasks, update deal records, or trigger outreach sequences.
+Your CRM integration or automation tool can parse this to create tasks, update deal records, or trigger outreach.

 Use Case: Competitive Displacement Outreach

-A B2B software company selling project management tools wants to target companies that just hired someone from a competing vendor.
-They configure the signal with three competitors and filter for director-level and above in operations and product departments.
+A B2B software company selling project management tools wants to contact companies that just hired someone from a competing vendor.
+The configuration covers three competitors, filtered for director-level and above in operations and product departments.

-When Marie Dupont joins Acme SAS as VP of Operations after five years at Competitor One, the signal fires.
-The sales team receives a Slack notification (via webhook) with Marie’s profile and Acme’s company details.
-The SDR crafts a personalized message referencing Marie’s experience in the project management space and offers a comparison of features she might find relevant.
-The outreach lands within 48 hours of her start date, while she is still evaluating tools and setting up her new workflows.
+When Marie Dupont joins Acme SAS as VP of Operations after five years at a competing vendor, the signal fires.
+The sales team receives a Slack notification via webhook, with Marie’s profile and Acme’s company details.
+The SDR sends a single personalized message referencing Marie’s background in the project management space and offers a comparison of features she might find relevant.
+The outreach goes out within 48 hours of her start date, while she’s still evaluating tools and forming opinions about her new stack.

 Without this signal, the sales team would have discovered Marie’s move weeks or months later, if at all.